-The situation is dangerous for Christians all over Yemen.
-Some areas are particularly threatening, such as in the south where there is a strong al-Qaeda presence.
-Converts from Islam to Christianity have also indicated that there is more pressure in the Shiite Houthi controlled areas in the north (comprising approximately one third of Yemen's territory) than in areas under the control of the Sunni Hadi government.
-However, a source connected to migrant Christians of traditional Christian backgrounds has said that they experience less restrictions in Houthi controlled areas than elsewhere.
-Houthi controlled areas are heavily policed and any dissenting opinion rigorously repressed and likely to lead to imprisonment and torture.
-The focus of the WWL questionnaire and this country dossier is on Christian converts from Islam.
+The situation is dangerous for Christians in Yemen.
+Some areas are particularly threatening, such as in the south, where there is a strong Al-Qaeda presence.
+Converts from Islam to Christianity have also indicated that there is more pressure in the Shiite Houthi-controlled areas in the north (comprising approximately one-third of Yemen's territory) than in areas under the control of the Sunni Hadi government.
+However, a source connected to migrant Christians of traditional Christian backgrounds has said that they experience fewer restrictions in Houthicontrolled areas than elsewhere.
+Houthi-controlled areas are heavily policed and any dissenting opinion is rigorously repressed and likely to lead to imprisonment and torture.

-2According to OD-estimate
+1 According to OD-estimate